Building a Solar Powered Lora Meshtastic Community Network

 Battery Undervoltage Protection

 The board appears to use XySemi XB5352A (datasheet PDF) battery management chip U5 (the SOT-23-5 component to the right of the “on” switch) which handles over-voltage (4.30V for VCU with 4.10V recovery VCL), over-discharge (2.40V VDL with 3.0V recovery VDL), over-current (3.2A IOV1), and over-temperature protection.
 However, this chip is placed on the solar input so there is no under-voltage or over-discharge protection on the battery side.
+This makes this solar panel unusable without additional battery under-voltage protection.

 Configuring the Solar Powered Repeater